Mario Mascarin

 1943Founding member of the Federation of Free Italian Colonies.

-1947Opens his new workshop in Mutten
+1947Opens his new workshop in Muttenz

 1959Founding member of the Swiss Ceramicists' Association - later the Association of Swiss Ceramicists.
 Mario Mascarin is a pioneer in the research of stoneware and high-temperature glazes in Switzerland.